mrmattson/next/index.md

 Riot has all the essential building blocks for modern client-side applications:

 - "Reactive" views for building user interfaces
-- Event library for building APIs with isolated modules
+- High performance also with many DOM nodes
-- Optional Router for taking care of URL and the back button
+- No Side Effects

 Riot is an "open stack".
 It's meant for developers who want to avoid framework specific idioms.
 The generic tools let you mix and match design patterns.
-Systems like Facebook Flux can be [self-made](https://github.com/jimsparkman/RiotControl).

 ## Conclusion